iampraveens/Health-Insights-Accelerator-LLM/README.md

 ## Usage
 - Set up your OpenAI API Key: Enter your API Key in the provided text input on the sidebar.
-- In the sidebar, provide URLs of the documents you want to analyze and click the "Process URLs" button.
+- In the sidebar, provide URLs of the articles you want to analyze and click the "Process URLs" button.
 This will ingest the data, create a vector store, and store it as `vector_store.pkl`.
 - Enter your research questions in the "Question" text input and enter to retrieve answers.

 ## Customization